rkonoplev/dniester/docs/en/DEVELOPER_GUIDE.md

 docker compose down
 ```

+### Database Setup and Application Startup

+For local development, you'll primarily interact with your chosen database via Docker.

+1.  **Start Database Containers**:
+    To start your database (MySQL or PostgreSQL, depending on your `docker-compose.yml` configuration and `.env.dev` settings), use:
+    ```bash
+    # To start all services defined in docker-compose.yml (including database)
+    docker compose --env-file .env.dev up -d
+    ```
+    If you only want to start a specific database service (e.g., MySQL):
+    ```bash
+    docker compose --env-file .env.dev up -d mysql
+    # Or for PostgreSQL:
+    # docker compose --env-file .env.dev up -d postgres
+    ```

+2.  **Run the Application**:
+    Once your database container is running, you can start the Spring Boot application.
+Ensure you activate the correct Spring profile corresponding to your chosen database.
+    ```bash
+    cd backend

+    # For MySQL:
+    ./gradlew bootRun --args='--spring.profiles.active=local,mysql'

+    # For PostgreSQL:
+    # ./gradlew bootRun --args='--spring.profiles.active=local,postgresql'
+    ```
+    On the first run, Flyway will automatically create the entire table structure in your database based on the active profile.

+3.  **Stopping Docker Services**:
+    To stop all services and free up resources:
+    ```bash
+    docker compose down
+    ```
+    **Important**: Using `docker compose down -v` will completely remove your database data volumes.
+Only use this command if you intend to wipe all data and start with a fresh database.
+Otherwise, your data will persist across `docker compose up` and `down` cycles.

 ## Production Environment

 The production environment should be deployed using a CI/CD pipeline.
 The setup uses the base `docker-compose.yml`